As seen on

 Limit of Indemnity

-The limit on a professional liability policy can be structured as an 'any one claim' or 'aggregate' basis:
+The limit on a professional liability policy can be structured as an 'any one claim' or 'aggregate' basis, or both:

 - Any one claim basis: Each individual claim has its own limit of indemnity.
 However, in a situation where there are multiple claims with the same cause, they're treated as a single claim.